Israel Is a Hot country. The hiking season is generally from October – May.

 - Do not hike alone.

 - WATER!!!!– Dehydration is the greatest danger when hiking in Israel, especially in the desert areas.
 So carry plenty of water!!
 As a rule of thumb take 1 liter for every 4 km.
 The amount should vary according to the terrain and the weather.

-- For In-Depth details about Heat Stroke and Dehydrationdangers we strongly recommend to read Ariel’s Checklist
+- For In-Depth details about Heat Stroke and Dehydration dangers we recommend to read Ariel’s Checklist

 - Always check the weather forecast.

 - Never hike inside canyons when there is chance for rain in the desert.
 (Risk of flash floods).
 If such risk exists the Israeli Meteorological Service will mention it.

 - Preferably, let someone know where you’re going.

 Most importantly – Use your good judgment.
 Don’t be careless.

 remember, You are hiking on your own risk.
 You are solely responsible for using your own judgment to safely enjoy your own hiking trip.